locize/blog/source/_posts/react-i18next.md

 ---
-title: Best React Localization - Internationalize with i18next (a complete guide to react-i18next)
+title: React Localization - Internationalize with i18next
 description: Integrate i18next seamlessly into your React applications.
-Follow this easily with this ✅ step-by-step guide.
+Follow this easily with this ✅ A complete step-by-step guide to react-i18next.

 date: 2021-04-14
 tags: